phaze-the-dumb/wiresboy-exe/readme.md

 hello...

 Im a developer..
-As you probably guessed I do all sorts of stuff (mainly nodejs and cpp)
+As you probably guessed I do all sorts of stuff (mainly nodejs and c++)

 I mainly make websites and beatsaber mods for the oculus quest.